pwwang/biopipen/docs/processes.md

         - `annovar_convert`: The path of convert2annovar.pl, used to convert vcf to annovar input file.
 Default: convert2annovar.pl
         - `genome`: The genome for annotation.
 Default: hg19
         - `tmpdir`: The tmpdir, mainly used by snpeff.
 Default: <system tmpdir>
-        - `dbpath`: The path of database for each tool.
+        - `dbs`: The path of database for each tool.
 Required by 'annovar' and 'vep'
         - `params`: Other params for tool.
 Default: ''
         - `snpeffStats`: Whether to generate stats file when use snpeff.
 Default: False
         - `mem`: The memory used by snpeff.
 Default: '4G'